-The Summer Research Program, initiated in 1995, is designed to provide incoming freshmen dental students with an interest in research an opportunity to carry out a ten-week research project under the direction of a faculty member.
+The Summer Research Program, initiated in 1995 is designed to provide incoming dental students, with an interest in research an opportunity to carry out a ten-week research project, under the direction of a faculty member.
 No prior research experience is required to participate in this program.
 Since its inception, the program has been well received by both student and faculty participants.

 Purpose and Benefits

-The purpose of the program is to provide students with a structured research experience.
-The program also allows the student to form relationships with faculty and to become familiar with the College prior to beginning their dental school careers.
-Previous student participants have felt that this intangible benefit was very valuable to them as entering freshmen.
-Several students have continued their research activity throughout their dental school career.
+The purpose of the program is to provide students with a structured research experience and allows the student to form relationships with faculty and become familiar with the College, prior to beginning their dental school careers.
+Previous student participants have stated that this intangible benefit was valuable to them as entering freshmen, and many have continued their research activity throughout their dental school career.
 Furthermore, students receive 3 hours of elective credit in the fall semester for their research activities.

 At the beginning of the program, participants receive a program schedule of activities for the entire 10-week program.
 Each year, guest speakers provide an overview of various topics which include, but are not limited to:

 - Human and animal contact